Clarksville Gas and Water Department plans Peachers Mill Road water outage - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage on Wednesday, October 26th at 10:00pm on Peachers Mill Road from Broadmore Drive to Randell Drive for water valve replacement.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage on Thursday, October 27th at 10:00pm on Peachers Mill Road from Randell Drive to Oak Street for fire hydrant replacement.

 Low water pressure may also affect the vicinity during the work.

-The water valve replacement is anticipated to be finished and water service restored by approximately 6:00am on Thursday, October 27th.
+The fire hydrant replacement is anticipated to be finished and water service restored by approximately 3:00am on Friday, October 28th.

 About Clarksville Gas and Water